papagunit/Email-Marketing-Reference/email-campaign-development-process.md

 ## 16. Reporting

 After your campaign has been running for enough time to get some significant data, or it has finished execution, it's time to look at what happened.
 Your company executives and manager will want to see this!
 Read this chapter for help on Reporting.

+[^1]: I currently work for an organization where we track every call and attribute a specific number to each marketing channel and collateral.
+We can determine where the user found the phone number.
+Internally we would call them TFNs.
+Does your organization do this?